 Stockton Harbor Cruises

-Enjoy beautiful sunsets, capture photos of Maine wildlife, and have an incredible and memorable experience with the entire family at Stockton Harbor Cruises.
+Enjoy beautiful sunsets, capture Maine wildlife photos, and have an incredible and memorable experience with the entire family at Stockton Harbor Cruises.
 Stockton Harbor Cruises offers boat cruises and sightseeing tours of Penobscot Bay.
-Call Captain Melissa Thompson for more details (207) 322-5530.
+Call Captain Melissa Thompson for more details at (207) 322-5530.

 Just Barb’s is a small family-style restaurant offering breakfast, lunch, dinner, and delicious fried clams!
 Just Barb’s is located at the southern corner of Main St. and Rte.
 1.